 4.4 Special warnings and precautions for use

-Patients who are taking other medication and/or are under the care of a physician, should consult their doctor before taking the product.
+If you are taking any other medications or are under the care of a doctor you should consult the physician before using.

 4.5 Interaction with other medicinal products and other forms of interaction

 Care should be taken in patients treated with any of the following drugs as interactions have been reported

 Experimental data suggest that ibuprofen may inhibit the effect of low dose aspirin on platelet aggregation when they are dosed concomitantly.
 However, the limitations of these data and the uncertainties regarding extrapolation of ex vivo data to the clinical situation imply that no firm conclusions can be made for regular ibuprofen use, and no clinically relevant effect is considered to be likely for occasional ibuprofen use (see section 5.1).

 Anti-coagulants: It is considered unsafe to take NSAIDs in combination with warfarin or heparin unless under direct medical supervision as NSAIDs may enhance the effects of anti-coagulants.

 Anti-platelet agents and selective serotonin reuptake inhibitors (SSRIs): increased risk of gastrointestinal bleeding (see section 4.4).